-Spreadsheet software like Google Sheets can be quite sensitive to differences in date formats, so it’s always better to pick the date from a real-time calendar, rather than typing it out.
+Spreadsheet software like Google Sheets can be pretty sensitive to differences in date formats, so it’s always better to pick the date from a real-time calendar rather than typing it out.

 Table of Contents

 How To Insert a Date Picker in Google Sheets

 One way to make a pop-up calendar or date picker appear instantly is to type a date into a cell in the correct date format and then double-click on the cell.
 You can also alter how you’d like to use the number formatting.
 This will result in a pop-up calendar appearing just next to the cell, allowing you to pick your required date.

 However, I usually prefer a Google Sheets date picker to appear in a date cell, even if it is blank.
 For example, you might need a user to enter a start date and end date using the date picker Google Sheets to ensure they enter a valid date in the correct format (say, if you’re looking to calculate the number of days between two dates).

 If you want to follow along, please feel free to make a copy of my spreadsheet template.
 Click here to make the copy.
 That makes it easy for you to see the layout as I go step-by-step through my guide.
 Note that I also have a guide on how to change the date format.